sasank-pankam/PeerConnect/docs/core/connectserver.md

 - **Purpose:**
   Reads the total number of users (as a 64-bit unsigned integer) from the socket, then calls `get_initial_list` to retrieve the list.
 - **Usage:**
-  This function encapsulates the logic for retrieving the user list from an already established connection.
+  Encapsulates the logic for retrieving the user list from an already established connection.

 ---